 So you just purchased a new pet anole lizard, or maybe you already have one and want to know what they should be eating.
 Feeding them correctly is important for their overall health, and learning more about what anoles eat can help your little friend live longer and healthier lives.
 Let's explore the different types of food that these reptiles enjoy.

 The Anole's Natural Diet

 In the wild, green anoles eat insects and arthropods, similar to what you will be feeding them in captivity.
-This species is native to the Southern United States, and is the most popular anole kept in the hobby.
+This species is native to the Southern United States and is the most popular anole kept as a pet.

 They search for spiders, flies, crickets, and other insects that can fit in their mouth.
-They are also opportunistic feeders at times, so if they happen to see another lizard that will fit in their mouth, they will eat them, especially while in their native habitat.
+They're also opportunistic feeders at times, so if they happen to see another lizard that will fit in their mouth, they'll eat them, especially while in their native habitat.